Hazel Robson

 Hazel Robson (born 22 August 1979) is a Paralympian athlete from Great Britain competing mainly in category T36 sprint events.

 Hazel competed in the 2004 Summer Paralympics in Athens in the 200m and 400m having won the gold medal in the 100m in Sydney four years earlier.
-Four years later, competing under her married name of Simpson, she failed to defend the 100m title finishing second behind China's Wang Feng who also beat her into second in the 200m.
+Four years later, competing under her married name of Simpson, she failed to defend the 100m title finishing second behind China's Wang Fang who also beat her into second in the 200m.